no-sync-in-promise-iterable

 Limitations

-TypeScript’s type system does not capture error handling, so this rule assumes that a given syncY() function may throw and should be evaluated before constructing the iterable argument.
+TypeScript’s type system does not capture error handling, so this rule assumes that a given syncY() function may throw and should be evaluated outside of the iterable argument.

 // Never throws, but is still flagged

-// Evaluate synchronous expressions before constructing the iterable argument to Promise.allSettled.
+// Evaluate synchronous expressions outside of the iterable argument to Promise.all,

 We recommend restructuring your code regardless to avoid this class of issue; consider that you may change the implementation of syncY() to throw an error in future.

-TypeScript’s type system does not capture error handling, so this rule assumes that a given asyncX() function with a thenable return type will only throw asynchronous errors.
+TypeScript’s type system does not capture error handling, so this rule cannot exhaustively prove whether a thenable asyncX() function still throws synchronous errors.

 const evil = (() => {